mauriceKalevra/theMatrixhasyou/README.md

 # theMatrixhasyou
-A simple bash script to simulate a famous scene from the movie "The Matrix"
+A simple bash script to simulate the famous scene from the movie "The Matrix"